 The “library” is a little free standing house a block from the park.
 A lovely older couple built it and placed in their side yard next to the street.
 There are always some children’s books in it.
 And even a bench to sit down and read.
 So when you’re at the park Miles always says, “Go to the library?”
 Continue reading

-Like most preachers I receive notes, letters and drawings from children.
-Most are very sweet, cute and encouraging.
-However, I’ve never received any notes quite like the ones complied by this unknown author.
+Like most preachers, I receive notes, letters, and drawings from children.
+Most are very sweet, cute, and encouraging.
+However, I’ve never received any notes quite like the ones compiled by this unknown author.
 Supposedly these are actual letters written by children to the preacher.

 Dear Preacher, I would like to go to heaven someday because I know my brother won’t be there.
 Stephen.
 Age 8, Chicago Continue reading